 There are about 600 lymph nodes throughout the body.
-Some of these lymph nodes are in deep tissue, but others can more easily be located in clusters closer to the skin in the armpit, groin, and neck areas.
+Some are in deep tissue, but others can more easily be located in clusters closer to the skin.
+During an infection, a person may feel them in the armpit, groin, and neck areas.

 People should see a doctor:

 - if their lymph nodes have been swollen for more than 2 weeks

 - if their lymph nodes are hard or seem to be growing rapidly

 - if the skin over the nodes is red and inflamed

 People should also see a doctor if they have swollen lymph nodes and are also experiencing any of the following symptoms: